 Step 6: Make 1-2 Side Dishes

-Side dishes should be vegetables-focused.
-For a beginner, I recommend preparing one non-cooked dish (like salad) and one cooked dish (like simmered dish).
+Side dishes should be vegetable-focused.
+For a beginner, I recommend preparing one non-cooked dish (like a salad) and one cooked dish (like simmered dish).

 If you’re not sure where to begin, here are my recommendations.

 - Spinach Salad with Sesame Dressing (Gomaae) (with video)